 The carriage roads we will be walking on were developed by John D Rockefeller Sr & John D Rockefeller Jr between the years 1910-1950.
 Every winter the Friends of the Rockefeller State Park Preserve evaluates which trails need fresh surface material added.
 Drainage of trails is completed every spring to ensure carriage roads stay dry.
 Trail maintenance is a 12 month process!

-After paying the minimal parking fee ($6 at the time of this writing) let’s walk over to the visitor center.
+After paying the minimal parking fee ($6 at the time of this writing in 2013) let’s walk over to the visitor center.

 After picking up a trail map let’s check out the interesting flowering plants blooming nearby.
 These flowers are Japanese Peony and are known as the “King of Flowers” in Japan.